-Some fees are avoidable.
 Merchants who are forced to sign up with so-called “high risk” payment processors often have to pay increased transaction fees, which is why it is extremely important to keep your chargeback ratio below 1%.
 If your ratio is too high, the reputable, reasonably-priced payment processors may not be willing to do business with you.
 Since transaction fees aren't refunded when there's a chargeback, these increased fees can make chargeback even more painful.

-Merchants who sign up for chargeback monitoring services may find themselves racking up significant fees, as these service providers typically charge a fee for every alert they send to the merchant, regardless of whether the merchant finds it actionable or not.
+Merchants who sign up for chargeback monitoring services may also find themselves racking up significant fees, as these service providers typically charge a fee for every alert they send to the merchant, regardless of whether the merchant finds it actionable or not.
 While these fees may be worth the cost for many merchants, they provide even more incentive to avoid chargebacks as much as possible.